varshacl6/Backend/README.md

 2. Connect to MSSQL
 3. Setup basic JWT Authentication
 4. Integrate with Swagger
+5. Entity Framework
-5. Move the Dockerfile to root folder as there was minor path issue
+6. Move the Dockerfile to root folder as there was minor path issue
-6. Basic auditing - automatically generate EnteredBy, UpdatedBy, EnteredOn, UpdatedOn
+7. Basic auditing - automatically generate EnteredBy, UpdatedBy, EnteredOn, UpdatedOn
-7. EFCore.NamingConventions framework to map all the column names to snake_case
+8. EFCore.NamingConventions framework to map all the column names to snake_case

 Commands: